davatorium/rofi/doc/rofi-manpage.markdown

   Dump the current active configuration in xresources format to the command-line.

-## Pattern
+## PATTERN

 To launch commands (e.g. when using the ssh dialog) the user can enter the used commandline, the following keys can be used that will be replaced at runtime:

 * `{host}`: The host to connect to.